Privacy

 Community roles, share links, invites, membership requests, events, ticket orders, ticket transfers, guest attendee names/emails, purchases, refund workflows, and calendar subscriptions.

-Chat messages, reactions, mentions, photo uploads, tags, reports, takedown requests, incident records, moderation history, and admin audit records.
+Chat messages, reactions, mentions, photo uploads, tags, reports, takedown requests, incident records, trust-safety restriction records, moderation history, and admin audit records.

 Forms and verification

-Document signatures can store signer name, rendered content snapshot, structured answers, IP address, and user agent.
+Document signatures can store signer name, rendered content snapshot, form-field answers, IP address, and user agent.
 Optional member verification can store legal name and a private verification photo.

 Order and payout records, Stripe reference IDs, email delivery and suppression state, push subscription/device identifiers, notification preferences, and first-party product analytics events.